How To Make Your Own Beautiful Bouquet (Fresh Or Dried) For Any Occasion

 Again, the same general rules apply for dried bouquets: Place those pampas grasses or greens first before adding your statement pieces.
 Pampas grasses tend to come in large stems, but Thomason adds that you can cut the stem where it forms a cluster to eke a few smaller pieces out of your bundle.

 The key with dried flowers is to use an extremely light touch: These babies are fragile!
-Some of your flowers will inevitably fall off during the arrangement process, but being gentle can help keep more of them intact for Mom.
+Some of your flowers will inevitably fall off during the arrangement process, but being gentle can help keep more of them intact.

 Step 4: Make it last.

-Once your bouquet is complete, all that's left is to gift it to the lucky recipient.
-They can get the most life out of their new, fresh bouquet by giving it clean water every couple of days (always water as close to your vase as possible, never from above as it can ruin the flowers) and making sure it doesn't dry out completely between refreshes.
+Once your bouquet is complete, all that's left is to display it!
+You can get the most life out of your new, fresh bouquet by giving it clean water every couple of days (always water as close to your vase as possible, never from above as it can harm the flowers), feeding it proper plant food, and placing it away from any potential irritants.

 The bottom line.